PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 :bulb: Don't forget to add fields from relation to allow connection between entities.

 Add the following `Mutation` in `src/schema/schema.graphql`:
- - `createProduct` that takes an `input` of type `ProductInput` as parameter and return the product created in the database.
+ - `createProduct` that takes an `input` of type `ProductInput` as parameter and returns the product created in the database.
- - `updateProduct` that takes an `input` of type `ProductInput` as parameter and return the product updated in the database.
+ - `updateProduct` that takes an `id` and an `input` of type `ProductInput` as parameters and returns the product updated in the database.
- - `deleteProduct` that takes an `id`  as parameter and return the product deleted from the database.
+ - `deleteProduct` that takes an `id` as parameter and returns the product deleted from the database.
- - `createCategory` that takes an `input` of type `CategoryInput` as parameter and return the category created in the database.
+ - `createCategory` that takes an `input` of type `CategoryInput` as parameter and returns the category created in the database.
- - `updateCategory` that takes an `input` of type `CategoryInput` as parameter and return the category updated in the database.
+ - `updateCategory` that takes an `id` and an `input` of type `CategoryInput` as parameters and returns the category updated in the database.
- - `deleteCategory` that takes an `id`  as parameter and return the category deleted from the database.
+ - `deleteCategory` that takes an `id` as parameter and returns the category deleted from the database.

 > :bulb: Don't forget to write documentation for your mutation and queries with commentaries